dehne/Escapement/README.md

 real-time clock is the standard that's used for calibration, automatic calibration won't work well unless eeprom.bias is set correctly.
 To help with setting eeprom.bias Escapement has one more mode: CALRTC.

-In CALRTC, the duration beat() returns is value measured by the (corrected) Arduino real-time Clock.
-It persists until changed with setRunMode().
-Because the value returned is the RTC-measured value, in this mode the Escapement is effectively driven by the RTC, not the pendulum or bendulum, despite the ticking and tocking.
-The idea is to use the mode to adjust the RTC calibration (via the setBias() and incrBias() methods) so that the clock driven by the Escapement keeps perfect time.
-Once the real-time clock is calibrated, entering WARMSTART mode should produce a good automatic calibration.
+In CALRTC mode, the duration beat() returns is the value measured by the (corrected) Arduino real-time clock.
+The
+CALRTC mode persists until changed by setRunMode().
+Because the value returned is the real-time-clock-measured value, in this mode the Escapement is effectively driven by the real-time clock, not the pendulum or bendulum, despite its ticking and tocking.
+The idea is to use the mode to adjust the real-time clock calibration (via the setBias() and incrBias() methods) so that the clock driven by the Escapement keeps perfect time.
+Once the real- time clock is calibrated, entering CALIBRATE mode should produce a good automatic calibration.